Fusion-Party-Aus/Formal-Documents/Constitution.md

     a) There is no pre-existing State Branch for that relevant state or territory.

-    2. All proposed Members of the prospective State Branch are registered to vote within the designated state or territory.
+    b) All proposed Members of the prospective State Branch are registered to vote within the designated state or territory.

-    3. Members of a State Branch may additionally be members of any one (1) other Branch that is not a State Branch.
+    c) Members of a State Branch may additionally be members of any one (1) other Branch that is not a State Branch.

-    4. The rules for the prospective State Branch indicate an operational focus or scope within the borders of the particular state or territory.
+    d) The rules for the prospective State Branch indicate an operational focus or scope within the borders of the particular state or territory.

 >  **Note:** subrule (13)(d) here does not preclude State Branches from engaging in activities outside of their state, or at a federal level within their state.
 It is intended to minimise jurisdictional conflict.
 All member organisations are expected to engage in a collegiate and collaborative manner.